Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ?>
 ```

 You can define asserts by using assertXXX methods in modules.
-Not all PHPUnit assert methods are included in modules.
-But you can use PHPUnit static methods from the `PHPUnit_Framework_Assert` class to leverage all of them.
+Not all PHPUnit assert methods are included in modules, but you can use PHPUnit static methods from the `PHPUnit_Framework_Assert` class to leverage all of them.

 ```php
 <?php